jziebasfincodes/aurum-oracle/readme.md

 ---

-## 🛡️ Security Demo
+## Security Demo

-to simulate an attack or hostile takeover, run the included penetration test suite:
+To simulate a 51% attack or hostile takeover, run the included penetration test suite:

 ```bash
 ./scripts/demo_attack.sh <TARGET_IP>
 ```

 This script will:
-1. Verify Consensus.
+- Verify consensus
-2. Attempt to inject malicious blocks (Blocked by Kernel).
+- Attempt to inject malicious blocks (blocked by kernel)
-3. Attempt to delete binaries (Restored by Sentinel).
+- Attempt to delete binaries (restored by sentinel)

 ---

-## 🔮 The Vision (Roadmap)

-This repository represents **AURUM V1**.
-We are currently raising funds to develop:

-- **V2 (Privacy)**: Zero-Knowledge Proofs for private price validation.
-As well as multi-sopurce aggregation.
-As well as better data speeds and quality.
-- **V3 (The Living Chain)**: A proprietary 51% Immunity Protocol that uses elastic cloud scaling to physically dilute hostile voting power in real-time.

-We are seeking **Validators and Partners**.
-Contact Us to join the testnet.

----

-## 📜 License
+## License

-**PolyForm Noncommercial License 1.0.0**

-- ✅ You **MAY** use the **DATA** from this oracle for any purpose (including commercial trading).
-- ❌ You **MAY NOT** resell, fork, or host this **CODE** as a competing commercial service.

-For commercial licensing inquiries, contact: **jeremyzieba@pm.me**
+see liscense file for details

+## Contact

+jeremyzieba@pm.me